EVerest/libevse-security/README.md

 - `cmake -DCSR_DNS_NAME=charger.pionix.de ...` to include a DNS name
 - `cmake -DCSR_IP_ADDRESS=192.168.2.1 ...` to include an IPv4 address

-When receiving back a signed CSR, the library will take care to create two files, one containing the **Leaf->SubCA2->SubCA1** and another containing the single **Leaf**.
+When receiving back a signed CSR, the library will take care to create two files, one containing the **Leaf->SubCA2->SubCA1** chain and another containing the single **Leaf**.
 When they both exist, the return of [get_key_pair](https://github.com/EVerest/libevse-security/blob/5cd5f8284229ffd28ae1dfed2137ef194c39e732/include/evse_security/evse_types.hpp#L126) will contain a path to both the single file and the chain file.

 ## TPM
 There is a configuration option to configure OpenSSL for use with a TPM.<br>